Research Project Descriptions

 Graduate Students: Gayatri E. Perlin (EECS)

-Funding Source: NIH/NINDS and WIMS ERC
+Funding Source: NIH/NINDS

 Faculty Advisor: Kensall David Wise (EECS)